SaltyGames/ProjectZomboid-docker/README.md

 ## Configuration files

 Configuration and save files will be created in files/Zomboid folder when the server is started first time.
+Check the location of the Zomboid folder on the hosts matches the location in the pz_docker.sh script.

+'''
+docker run -it -p 16261 -p 8766 -p 8767 -p 16262-16272 -v */root/ProjectZomboid-docker/files/Zomboid*:/home/steam/Zomboid pz:latest
+'''

-This folder on the host needs to be owned by a user with the same credentials as the Steam user in the container.
+The Zomboid folder on the host needs to be owned by a user with the same credentials as the Steam user in the container.
 ```
 $ groupadd -g 1500 steam
 $ useradd -g 1500 steam